commercetools/commercetools-jvm-sdk/README.md

 libraryDependencies += "io.sphere" %% "sphere-play-sdk" % "0.31" withSources()
 ````

-Also check out the [tutorial](http://sphere.io/dev/Play_SDK.html) on getting started quickly, which includes creation of fully functional a sample shop.
+To get started quickly, check out our [tutorial](http://sphere.io/dev/Play_SDK.html), which includes creation of a fully functional sample shop.

 If you want to use just the Java client, the Maven dependency is: